flakjakk/docs-repo/docs/source/stage_setup.md

 Where the band is going to be placed is usually the last thing on the club owner / manager's mind.
 This means you often find yourself in an unsatisfactory situation - pre-empt this as much as possible by visiting the venue and finding the best possible place to play.
 You need to know how much floor area you require for a minimal setup [when you're all on stage and nobody is being side-swiped by the person next to them's guitar].
 Discuss the options with the manager / owner.
 Given a logical argument they will usually agree with your demands.

-### Pricing

-Always ascertain the procedure for drinks beforehand, and find out if you get discount / write offs etc. Same goes for food.
-We always run a band tab and pay it at the end of the night.
-That way everyone's got money when it's time to cough up!
-And the worst that can happen is you pay full price for everything.
-The best is [on a really good night] the club owner might write the bill off completely.
-Now isn't that nice?

-Find out if you are required to provide background music or MC functionality - if so, depending on the parameters, you might consider re-negotiating your price.

-Never do additional sets beyond the already agreed number without negotiating an additional fee.
-Ever.

-Pitch the cost of the band correctly, but don't sell yourself short by dropping your price.
-Ever.

-Private functions always fetch a higher price - anything from 20-400% higher than club gigs!
-Know your client.
-We did a gig where we were paid 4 times the price of a whole night for only one hour on stage - and we got to spend the night in a 5 star hotel up in the mountains.
-They paid happily.
-Know your client.